Applications are currently being accepted for the Spring 2022 admit term.

 - Writing Sample: Submit previously written work (5-10 pages in length) that you feel demonstrates your writing abilities.
 Written work can include papers from graduate degree work or work reports.

 - Three letters of Recommendation are required.
 At least one of the letters must be from a current or past supervisor.

 - Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
 Provide your current and complete contact information, including an active email address.

 - Official Transcripts: Request official transcripts from all institutions that you have attended, even if only for transfer credit (must include both undergraduate and graduate).
-Place the transcripts in an envelope in their original, sealed envelopes (it cannot be treated as official if it has been opened).
+Place the transcripts in an envelope in there original, sealed envelopes (it cannot be treated as official if it has been opened).
 All applicants must have earned a Master's degree from a regionally or nationally accredited institution.
 A cumulative minimum graduate grade point average (GPA) of 3.0 on a 4.0 scale is required for all graduate course work.

 - Essay: Complete a 750 - 1,000 word essay that discusses your professional goals related to school improvement.
 In your essay, include any literature (e.g., research article) that has informed your professional practice or otherwise influenced you.
 (Include appropriate APA citations.)

 NOTE: International applicants must follow procedures and timelines of the UWG International Student Admissions and Programs Office.

 Application materials must be received by 5pm ET, August 15 for the spring session deadline and 5pm ET, January 15 for the summer session deadline.